nicolabs/nicolabs.net/_preposts/Speed-up-automated-docker-build-with-github-actions.md

 Cache restored from key: Linux-buildx-alpine-75bd3133c854ab90910b7ceb92445fafbe256260
 ```

-If the 2 steps *docker_build_debian* and *docker_build_alpine* don't need to share the same cache (here they have different base images and intermediate layers), a more efficient use of GA cache here would be to make sure they generate separate caches so they can be evicted separately.
+A more efficient use of GA cache here would be to make sure they target separate caches so they can be evicted separately.
 This can be done by limiting the `restore-keys` to non-overlapping values :

 ```yaml